 “With normal commodity supply channels from Russia broken, an end to the war in Ukraine is unlikely to trigger a swift return to normality.
 The breakdown in relations and trust between Putin’s Russia and the West is likely to take a long time to mend.

 Multiple uncertainties will trigger another wide trading range during the second quarter—potentially between $90 and $120 per barrel.
 Ultimately the market should stabilise with an upside price risk from reduced spare capacity among key producers and continued supply disruptions related to Russia being partly offset by slowing demand as the global economy becomes increasingly challenged by inflation and rising interest rates.
-Add to this a temporary Covid-related drop in demand from China and the outlook for a revisit to the March high looks unlikely,”says Ole S. Hansen and continues:
+Add to this a temporary Covid-related drop in demand from China and the outlook for a revisit to the March high looks unlikely,” says Ole S. Hansen.